🔒Note: The write-down feature is available for LeanLaw Pro users only. To upgrade your subscription, visit your firm's subscription page in Settings.

 Write-downs in Reports

 Write-downs are tracked in two key productivity reports: Productivity by Client & Matter and Productivity by Timekeeper.
 These reports provide insights into the number of hours written down, their corresponding dollar value, and the percentage of potential revenue impacted, either by client/matter or by individual user.
 The sections below explain where to find and how to interpret this information.
+Note: If a write-down has been reversed, its record will still appear in these reports unless the value is completely removed, providing a historical reference for adjustments.

 Productivity by Client & Matter